-Academia itself can be a stimulating career option, offering the potential for significant autonomy and flexibility in your working life.
-It is a challenging route that demands drive and commitment to your area of research and to producing the publications, grant applications and projects expected by university departments.
-Competition for roles after the doctorate means that you can expect several years of insecurity while trying to find a permanent position.
+Academia - a career in academic research and/or teaching - can be a stimulating career option, with the potential for significant autonomy and flexibility in your working life.
+It is a challenging route that demands commitment to your area of research and to producing the publications, grant applications and projects expected by university departments.
+Competition for roles often means several years of insecurity while trying to find a permanent position.

-It is near essential to have a DPhil/PhD in order to gain a permanent academic position in the UK and many other countries.
+It is near essential to have a DPhil/PhD in order to gain a permanent academic position in the UK and many other countries, though a small number of fixed-term research-assistant or technician roles for Masters graduates do exist.
 Following a DPhil/PhD, next steps include a postdoctoral research position or a fixed-term teaching contract; in some subjects it may be possible to move directly into a junior lectureship.
 Independent fellowships offer a grant to develop your own research, so attract many applicants.
-Postdocs and fellowships can last from six months to several years.
+Postdocs, fellowships, assistant and technical roles may last from six months to several years.

-Early career academics often take on a variety of roles as stepping stones to a permanent position, or towards a 'portfolio career' in which academic work is one of several strands such as consultancy, editorial or advisory work.
-Permanent lectureship positions combine research and teaching with administration duties, such as organising seminar series and sitting on committees.
-There are very few teaching-only or research-only permanent academic roles.
+Early career academics often take on a variety of roles as stepping stones to a permanent position, or towards a 'portfolio career' with academic work one of several strands such as consultancy, editorial or advisory work.
+Permanent lectureship roles combine research and teaching with administration duties, such as organising seminars and committee work.
+There are very few permanent teaching or research-only academic roles.

-Academic support roles in universities typically offer a stimulating range of activities, teamwork, creativity as well as opportunities to develop policy and interact with academics engaged in cutting-edge research.
-They can also offer more stability.
+Professional support roles in universities typically offer a stimulating range of activities, including opportunities to develop policy and interact with academics engaged in cutting-edge research.
+The range of specialisms extends from HR legal and finance roles through to research and teaching support, libraries, catering, fundraising, publicity and more.
+These roles often offer greater stability than an academic pathway.